 “Wilderness adventurers like Lanza are the advance scouts of global warming, bringing back first-hand testimony from pristine landscapes that powerfully corroborates what climate scientists are telling us about our changing planet.
 But this eyewitness report is much more than an impassioned polemic.
 It’s that, to be sure, but also an entertaining collection of backcountry anecdotes—surprise encounters with grizzlies, anxious moments on glaciers and wild coastlines, jaw-dropping views from remote summits—that bring climate change to life in a way that’s more palpable and persuasive than any data chart.
 Above all, Before They’re Gone is a fetching love letter to Mike’s wife, son and daughter, and friends—and to the wild places he treasures as only a hiker, climber, and explorer can.”

-—Jonathan Dorn, editor-in-chief, BACKPACKER
+—Jonathan Dorn, former editor-in-chief, BACKPACKER

 “Delightful… a fresh and engaging way to tell the climate change story.”

 —Laura Helmuth, Senior Science Editor, Smithsonian magazine